Site logo

 IDTitle

 E03222The Latin Martyrdom of *Cetheus (bishop of Pescara, martyred by Lombards, c.
-590/591, S01553) narrates the flight from Pescara of its bishop, Cetheus, to Pope Gregory the Great in Rome, when attacked by the Lombards, Alahis and Umblo; the Lombards’ repentance and journey to Rome, where they pray at *Peter’s tomb (the Apostle, S00036); swearing an oath at the tomb promising to preserve and increase church property in Pescara, they obtain from Gregory that Cetheus be restored to his see; Cetheus’ arrest after he is accused by Umblo of having taken part in an attack against the city; Cetheus’ death by being thrown into the river Piscaria bound to a stone; the miraculous journey of his body across the Adriatic sea to the civitas Iaternensis (Zadar, Croatia), where it is buried; the healing of a blind man at his tomb and the translation of Cetheus’ body at the ninth milestone from the city; because his name is unknown there, he is called Peregrinus ('foreigner').
+590/591, S01553) narrates the flight from Pescara to Rome of its bishop, Cetheus, when attacked by Lombards; the Lombards’ repentance and journey to Rome, where they pray at the tomb of *Peter (the Apostle, S00036), all at the time of *Gregory 'the Great' (bishop of Rome, ob.
+604, S00838); Cetheus is restored to his see; but later arrested, accused of taking part in an attack against the city; he is killed by being thrown into the river Piscaria bound to a stone; the miraculous journey of his body across the Adriatic sea to the civitas Iaternensis (Zadar, Croatia), where it is buried; a miracle at his tomb and the translation of Cetheus’ body to the ninth milestone from the city; because his name is unknown there, he is called Peregrinus ('foreigner').
 Written presumably in Pescara, perhaps in the first half of the 7th c.